justxi/rocm/README.md

 **The ebuilds for ROCm 4.0.0 are in a good state.**<br>
 All ebuilds which depend on HIP are updated to depend on "dev-util/hip" in Gentoo portage.<br>
-The ebuild "sys-devel/hip" will be removed soon.
+Their are some more ebuilds which are in portage know and will be removed soon.

 **Thanks to all contributors.**